kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

     ```

     In this case, we are setting the timezone of our `postgres` database.
-    You might want to change the value to your database name.

 2. **Update `postgresql.conf` file, and reload your configuration.**